posthtml/posthtml-base-url/readme.md

 ## Introduction

-This PostHTML plugin can prepend a string to various attribute values and CSS styles.
+This PostHTML plugin can prepend a string to various HTML attribute values and CSS property values.

 Input: